electron/electron/docs/api/screen.md

 The current absolute position of the mouse pointer.
 Despite the name of this method, the return value is a DIP point, not a screen point!
-To get the screen point (for example, to pass to [robotjs](https://github.com/octalmage/robotjs) for mouse control), use `dipToScreenPoint` on the return value.

 ### `screen.getPrimaryDisplay()`